Stoner19/BismuthTools/Desktop Edition/README.md

 On first run, if there is no miners.db then a new one will be created.
 Once the update process is complete then click 'Refresh List' to display the new or latest list of miners.

+Version 0.2 Improvements 21/03/2017

+Better help menus
+Wallet info auto refresh every 5 mins
+Miner query auto list refresh
+Ledger query, latest block auto refresh every 5 mins Basic logging to 'tools.log'

 Future Improvements:

-1. Better menus and menu content
+1. Even better menus and menu content
-2. Possibly integrate full wallet and miner functions
+2. Possibly integrate node and miner functions
+3. Wallet functions
+3. Linux release with executable
+4. Network information